cloudflare/cloudflare-docs/content/ddos-protection/tcp-protection/concepts.md

 * For each type of TCP protection (SYN flood protection or out-of-state TCP protection), you can only create one filter for each mode.
 {{</Aside>}}

-When you create more than one filter, their evaluation order is based on the filter's mode.
-A filter with `enabled` mode will be evaluated first (checking it for an expression match), then a filter with `monitoring` mode, and finally a filter with `disabled` mode.

 ---

 ## Determining the execution mode

 When you have both rules and filters configured, the execution mode is determined according to the following:

 1. If there is a match for one of the configured filters, use the filter's execution mode.
+The filter evaluation order  is based on their mode, in the following order:
+    1. Filter with `enabled` mode
+    2. Filter with `monitoring` mode
+    3. Filter with `disabled` mode
 2. If no filter matched, use the execution mode determined by existing rules.
 3. If no rules match, disable Advanced TCP Protection.